jrihon/thesis/chapters/00_chapter/00_section_02.typ

 //-> IUPAC_conformational_nomenclature_on_five and sixrings.pdf

 //A lengthy title to a paragraph like this one signifies a mathematical section is coming ahead.
 The purpose of abstracting conformers is to denote a simple description of an otherwise complex structural positioning of the atoms in a molecule, that is numerically verifiable and unambiguous with respect to other conformations.
-To simplify, the quantitative abstraction _measures_ the conformations and returns a set of values that can be used to distinguish it from other conformations.
+Simply put, the quantitative abstraction _measures_ the conformations and returns a set of values that can be used to distinguish it from other conformations.

 A common analogy to highlight the importance of describing the conformation - or the shape - of a molecule can be done by referring to the _Lock and Key_ analogy.
 For a drug to act upon a receptor or enzyme, it must fit in the active or allosteric site of that protein.
 This fit is defined by specific interactions between drug and protein and by the conformation the molecule favours to adopt.
 This shape-specificity is crucial for all physiological processes in the biochemical world.